Is Opiate Use On The Rise?

 If your physician will not prescribe for you as desired, do you “doctor shop?” – Do you go to several doctors until you find one who will give what you want or do you make up symptoms to get what you need?

 Are you refilling your prescriptions early or increasing your dosage?

 Do you take more of your prescription than prescribed?

 Are you combining more than one type of medication, particularly different drug classes that have sedating effects?

-Breaking an addiction isn’t a question of easy or hard – it’s a question of being committed to the process of recovery and getting the right treatment.
+Breaking a person with substance use disorderion isn’t a question of easy or hard – it’s a question of being committed to the process of recovery and getting the right treatment.
 At Cliffside Malibu, we have an extremely high success rate helping people overcome prescription medication addiction.